A pediatrician's advice to parents of kids under 5 on omicron, travel and day care

 Oriana Perez, Houston — 3-year-old daughter

-Q: What was the reason the Pfizer vaccine trial for children under five failed?
+Q: What was the reason the Pfizer vaccine trial for children under 5 failed?

 What I understand about the process so far is that the trial was conducted to ensure that the vaccine is safe and it actually works, so that it's effective in children younger than 5.
 And the dose that was chosen did not necessarily trigger a high enough protective response.
 They were advised, and they chose to go back and adjust the dose to ensure that when they have a viable vaccine option, the dose that's authorized will likely lead to a protective response in kids.
 So, I didn't see it as a failure.
 I think this is a good and helpful process for getting a safe and effective vaccine, although it does extend the timeline slightly and it just creates a little bit of concern as we're dealing with the omicron surge and still don't have a viable option for our youngest kids.